oxcamne/oxcam/docs/accounts.md

 ## Accounts Page

 This page is reached from **Accounts** button on the blue navigation bar.
-Initially it presents an unfiltered grid of all event records (past and future) in reverse chronological order:
+It shows the financial institutions (banks and payment processors) used by the Society:

 ![accounts page](images/accounts.png)

-The page displays a grid of banks and payment processors.

 The database maintains accounts by combining transactions data downloaded from the organization's bank (in the example Cambridge Trust) and payment processor (Stripe), and producing financial reports.